 Both Lucas and Howarth feel compelled to defend the film’s miniatures, which are often obvious.
 A candelabrum falls over, for instance, and none of its candles breaks.
 Various doors and walls seem made of fiberboard, etc. Excellent lighting helps to make these miniature sets, most likely only three or four feet in width, look real.
 Bava’s deep focus also adds to the realism.
 But he doesn’t use slow motion, which would have really helped in many shots, such as a refrigerator being knocked over in the basement lab.
 Better sound effects for furniture and doors being smashed would have helped, too.

 The Caltiki blobs themselves look appropriately icky at sound speed, as they fold and unfold like real viscera.
 They compare well to the international competition.
 The Blob is eerie and abstract, but is seen only in limited cutaways that don’t always ‘sell’ its presence with the actors.
 X – The Unknown is seen only in a few limited angles.
 The H-Man behaves differently in almost every shot, often using sound effects to indicate its presence.
 By contrast, the slimy goo in Caltiki is always in our faces.
 Some views of the blobs look uncomfortably pornographic, like unidentifiable ‘dirty’ bits of anatomy . . . particularly to us repressed Americans.
-Was Caltiki a formative influence for David Cronenberg.
+Was Caltiki a formative influence for David Cronenberg?
 I can imagine a Cronenberg remake where the monster is simply a giant mutated human organ, running amuck but still motivated by its owner’s libido.